arthurdejong/python-stdnum/docs/index.rst

    generally does not do validation but may raise exceptions for wildly invalid numbers.

+   :returns: str -- The compacted number

 .. function:: module.format(number)

    Return a formatted version of the number in the preferred format.
    This function generally expects to be passed a valid number or code and may raise exceptions for invalid numbers.

+   :returns: str -- A formatted number

 The check digit modules generally also provide the following functions: